logicly-au/docs.omsss.online/doc/overview.rst

 to service consumers who will be able to complete the information on their devices, at a time that suits them, and will replace the current 'paper and pencil' systems currently in place in many organisations.
-It is also adaptable to the existing processes of each provider organisation, integrating with a range of local third part client information management systems (CIMS).
+It is also adaptable to the existing processes of each provider organisation, integrating with a range of local third party client information management systems (CIMS).

 The OMSSS has been integrated into the PMHC MDS or can